Whatcom Community College

 This new grant makes education affordable for more families in Washington State.
 Award amounts vary based on income and grant funds can be used to cover full tuition at any in-state public college or university, including community or technical colleges, or provide a comparable amount toward tuition and other education-related costs at an approved private college or career training program.
 There is no separate application for the Washington College Grant.
 Students should complete a state or federal financial aid application.

-The Washington Scholarship Coalition operates the WashBoard.org website where students can easily be matched to available scholarships specific to their situation.
+Washington Scholarship Coalition website provides students can be matched to available scholarships specific to their situation.
 Assistance with financial aid application forms is also available.

 AAMC Financial Planning for Healthcare Education